Puff Pastry Cheese Straws

-Sprinkle plenty of gruyere and parmesan cheese all over, then press gently:
+Now sprinkle plenty of freshly grated gruyere and parmesan cheese all over, pressing gently:

 Lay the strips on a sheet pan, then twist: